Mohammed-S-M/rock_paper_scissors/README.md

 # rock_paper_scissors
-This game is build on python shell. rock_paper_scissors is the one of the most famous games.
+This game is built on python shell. rock_paper_scissors is the one of the most famous games.

 # Game analysis